-Find answers to common questions about the Tarpon Genetic Recapture Study, a joint project of the FWC's Fish and Wildlife Research Institute and Mote Marine Laboratory to collect tarpon DNA from Florida anglers.
+Find answers about this completed study, a joint project of the FWC's Fish and Wildlife Research Institute and Mote Marine Laboratory.

 What is the Tarpon Genetic Recapture Study?